Children's Hospital Colorado

 Best Children's Hospital by U.S. News & World Report Cardiology 2021-2 Badge

-Doctors use tests called magnetic resonance imaging (MRI) and computed tomography (CT) scans to diagnose possible heart problems and to monitor children who have been diagnosed with heart conditions.
+Doctors use magnetic resonance imaging (MRI) and computed tomography (CT) scans to diagnose possible heart problems and to monitor children diagnosed with heart conditions.
 Images from these tests help doctors understand the health of your child’s heart and plan possible interventions and treatments.

-By using this test, your child's doctor can understand how well the heart is pumping and how blood is flowing through the heart and vessels.
+By using a heart MRI, a doctor can understand how well a patient’s heart is pumping and how blood flows through the heart and vessels.

 What to expect from a cardiac MRI

-Learn more about getting an MRI at Children’s Hospital Colorado.
+Learn more about what to expect when getting an MRI at Children’s Hospital Colorado.

 Pediatric CT scans

-Your child's doctor could order a pediatric CT scan (also known as a CAT scan) to get more detailed information about your child’s heart than can be seen on a normal X-ray.
-The CT scan is a painless test that shows detailed images of the internal structures of the heart.
+Your child's doctor could order a pediatric CT scan (or CAT scan) to get more detailed information about your child’s heart than can be seen on a normal X-ray.
+The CT scan is a painless test that shows detailed images of the heart's internal structures.

 What to expect from a pediatric CT scan

 During a cardiac CT scan, an X-ray machine moves around your child's body in a circle to take a picture of each part of their heart.
-A computer then puts the pictures together to make a three-dimensional (3D) picture of the whole heart.
+A computer then combines the pictures to make a three-dimensional (3D) picture of the whole heart.

-Some CT scans might require that a dye is administered intravenously to your child to provide contrast for the picture.
+Some CT scans might require that a dye is administered through your child's veins to provide contrast for the picture.
 Your child will need to lie very still during the test for at least 30 minutes, and younger patients sometimes need to be lightly sedated.

 Learn why we use special CT scans for kids.